cortex-lab/phy/docs/clustering.md

 ### Staging candidates in Merge View

-Press `C` with at least one Cluster View row selected to open **MERGE MODE**. phy stages the blue reference first, followed by the other Cluster View selections and the current Similarity View selection.
-Cluster View is disabled while the workspace is active, and the plots keep the same clusters and colors.
+Press `V` with at least one Cluster View row selected to open **MERGE MODE**. phy stages the blue reference first, followed by the other Cluster View selections and the current Similarity View selection.
+Cluster View is dimmed and read-only while the workspace is active, but it remains scrollable; its overlay reminds you that `V` returns to the normal workflow.

 Every row in Merge View is part of the pending merge.
 Continue exploring Similarity View, where sorting, filtering, `Control+Space`, and multi-selection remain available.
 The Merge View status